michix10/Castro/PRIVACY_POLICY.md

 + Operating system information – version, free space, free RAM, etc;
 + Device information – manufacturer and device name.

-Additionally, Crashlytics provides similar service to AppMetrica.
-It counts the number of active users and how often they use the app.
+Additionally, Crashlytics counts the number of active users and how often they use the app.
 No other information is collected.

 **How does Item Studio use the collected information?**
 The tracking information allows to better understand the kind of people who use the app and optimize its functionality and user experience to their needs.
 Crash reports provided by Crashlytics are used to improve the stability and performance of the application.
 No personally identifying data is included.

 Also, we are using device name, collected using AppMetrica, as unique identifier to recognize device’s processor detailes.
 No more private information used in the application.

-All of the activity falls within the bounds of the [APPMETRICA TERMS OF SERVICE](https://yandex.ru/legal/metrica_termsofuse/) and [CRASHLYTICS TERMS OF SERVICE](http://try.crashlytics.com/terms/).
+All of the activity falls within the bounds of the [CRASHLYTICS TERMS OF SERVICE](http://try.crashlytics.com/terms/).

 ## Required permissions